alexmercerind/flutter_audio_desktop/README.md

 # [flutter_audio_desktop](https://github.com/alexmercerind/flutter_audio_desktop)

-#### A simple yet functional :notes: audio library for Flutter Desktop.
+#### A simple :musical_note: audio playback library for Flutter Desktop.

 Right now, as it is just a start, it supports MP3, FLAC & WAV playback.
-I'll try to increase the domain of support formats with time & plan is to provide metadata of a track aswell.
+We'll try to increase the domain of support formats with time.

 Feel free to open issue anytime.